 With about one in ten women experiencing breast cancer in her lifetime, most still turn to the mammogram as the gold standard for diagnosis.
 But mammography has a false-negative rate of about ten percent.
 The percentage can be even higher in women who have dense breast tissue.

-The longer cancer goes without diagnosis and treatment, the greater the chance that it will progress.
+The longer the cancer goes without diagnosis and treatment, the greater the chance that it will progress.
 An early diagnosis increases the chances of survival by at least five years.
 The longer treatment is delayed, higher doses of radiation and chemotherapy will be required as part of the treatment regimen.
-That is not only painful, but debilitating and expensive.
+That is not only painful but debilitating and expensive.

-File a Jacksonville Cancer Misdiagnosis Lawsuit
+File a Florida Cancer Misdiagnosis Lawsuit